isomerpages/enterprisesg-seeds/_about-us/Our Fund Mandate.md

 We focus on startups in nascent and strategic industries with future potential such as Advanced Manufacturing & Engineering (AME), Health & Biomedical Sciences (HBMS), and Urban Solutions & Sustainability (USS).
 We also look at other emerging technologies such as Agri-tech, Artificial Intelligence, Blockchain, Quantum Computing and Space Technologies.

+As one of the entities appointed to manage funds under Startup SG Equity, we invest in startups with the following criteria:

 **Investment Caps and Ratios**

 |  | **General tech**  | **Deep tech** |